 2.)
 Mike Satzow, whose grandfather started Claremont's North Country Smokehouse and who ran it for many years, has just been named as one of only 7 inductees to the 2018 class.

 Here's what the Hall has to say:

 "The Board of Trustees of the Meat Industry Hall of Fame proudly announces seven new members will be inducted into the Hall as the Class of 2018.
-Approximately 40 industry titans were nominated this year, and the Class of 2018 was elected from those nominees by the Trustees and all the living
+Approximately 40 industry titans were nominated this year, and the Class of 2018 was elected from those nominees by the Trustees and all th

 Imagine a warm pan of sizzling bacon; the salty crackle and mouthwatering smell that draws you into the kitchen.
 Few things compare to that first, flavorful bite.

 A lot happens between the farm and your table, and because there are so many questions about America’s meat industry, we want to share our story with you.

 1.)
 We Source our Bacon from a Network of Family Farms